Error Code E 311

 TL;DR

-Your Lennox furnace has automatically reduced its heating output because it detected insufficient airflow.
-This is a protective response — the furnace is still running but at reduced capacity.
-Replace the air filter and open all vents to restore full heating.
+Your Lennox SLP98UHV has dialed back its heat output because airflow is restricted — it is still heating, just at reduced capacity.
+Replace the air filter to restore full output.

 Disclaimer